 The ad was cleared by Clearcast with a timing restriction such that it should not be broadcast before 9pm.
 Issue

 Four viewers challenged whether the ad was offensive, because they considered it sexist and degrading to women.

 ASA Assessment: Complaints upheld

-confident business women, we considered that they were also portrayed sexually throughout the ad, not just during the fantasy sequence.
-We noted that even though they were wearing business attire, their shirts were buttoned down so that they were
+strong, confident business women, we considered that they were also portrayed sexually throughout the ad, not just during the fantasy sequence.
+We noted that even though they were wearing business attire, their shirts were buttoned down so that

-exposing their bras and cleavages.
+they were exposing their bras and cleavages.
 Furthermore, during the fantasy sequence, they were seen dancing and writhing around in cream whilst wearing bikinis.
-Although the fantasy scene, which we considered was sexually suggestive, was limited to Adam's
+Although the fantasy scene, which we considered was sexually suggestive, was

 The ad breached BCAP Code rule 4.2 (Harm and offence).